fonsecagabriella/data_engineering/03_data_warehouse/00_notes.md

 - Filter on partitioned columns
 - Denormalise data
 - Use nested or repeated columns
-- Reduce data before using `JOIN``
+- Reduce data before using `JOIN`
-- Place the table with the largest number of rows first followed by the tables with the fewest ros, and then place the remaning tables by decreasing size.
+- Place the table with the largest number of rows first followed by the tables with the fewest rows, and then place the remaning tables by decreasing size.